USCGC Firebush: Design

 The Iris-class buoy tenders had maximum sustained speeds of 13 kn, although this diminished to around 11.9 kn in 1966.
 For economic and effective operation, they had to initially operate at 8.3 kn, although this increased to 8.5 kn in 1966.
 The ships had a complement of six officers and seventy-four crew members in 1945; this decreased to two warrants, four officers, and forty-seven men in 1966.
 They were fitted with a SL1 radar system and QBE-3A sonar system in 1945.
-Their armament consisted of one 3"/50 caliber gun, two 20 mm/80 guns, two Mousetraps, two depth charge tracks, and four Y-guns in 1945; these were removed in 1966.
+Their armament consisted of one 3"/50 caliber gun, two 20 mm/80-caliber guns, two Mousetraps, two depth charge tracks, and four Y-guns in 1945; these were removed in 1966.

 Career

-Firebush was first assigned to the 3rd Coast Guard District and homeported in St. George, Staten Island, and later to Governors Island, NY, where she was used for ATON duties during the end of World War II.
+Firebush was first assigned to the 3rd Coast Guard District and homeported in St. George, Staten Island, and later to Governors Island, New York, where she was used for ATON duties during the end of World War II.
 In June 1979, she was transferred to Kodiak, Alaska to assist with ATON in Alaskan waters.
 During her time there, she tended 140 aids to navigation including 83 buoys.
 In May 2003, Firebush was decommissioned and turned over to the Nigerian Navy.